Wonghopper/business-card-orc/README.md

 Neither are names longer than 3 strings or names containing symbols.

-There is a known bug in the case where the name is less than 3 strings long and is followed by another character string that is delimited with a comma, period, space, or tab.
-In this case the following string is returned as part of the name.
+There is a known bug in the case where the name is less than 3 strings long and is followed by or is following another character string that is delimited with a comma, period, space, or tab.
+In this case the non-name string is returned as part of the name.

 ### Phone Number